 Following the assassination of President Sadat on October 6, 1981, the deeply aggrieved young widow retreated from public life, her beloved projects, and her teaching position at Cairo University.
 Following a period of grief and uncertainty, she resumed her role as educator, lecturer, and social activist, promoting the women’s rights and international peace.
 Currently, Mrs. Sadat is Associate Resident Scholar at the University of Maryland where The Anwar Sadat Chair for Development and Peace was established and fully endowed in 1997 to honor her husband's legacy.

-Today, Jehan Sadat’s mission is to maintain her husband’s legacy, keeping alive his memory so that future generations will know that Egypt’s President Anwar Sadat was a “man of peace.”
-At the same time, she continues to deliver her own views concerning the rights of women, the importance of the family, and world peace.
+Up until her death on July 9th, 2021, Jehan Sadat worked to keep her husband's legacy alive so that future generations will know that Egypt’s President Anwar Sadat was a “man of peace."
+All the while, she continued delivering her own views on the rights of women, the importance of family, and world peace.

 30th Anniversary of the Egyptian-Israeli Peace Treaty of 1979 : Launching the Sadat Museum and Digital Archive in Bibliotheca Alexandrina, Alexandria, Egypt